The Jack & Marybeth Campbell Music Director

 Attar is also an accomplished classical guitarist.
 He has studied under Irit Even-Tov, Charles Ramirez and Sharon Isbin, for whom he served as teaching assistant at the Aspen Music Festival from 2003 to 2005.
 Attar was the first guitarist to win the Aviv Competition Prize in Israel and the Concerto Competition at the Juilliard School.
 Attar plays a 2014 Dake Traphagen Guitar.
 His studies have been generously supported by the America and Canada Israel Cultural Foundations, The Williamson Foundation for Music, Ronen Foundation, The Olga Forrai Foundation New York, the Morris and Beverly Baker Foundation, AVI Fellowships Switzerland, the Rislov Foundation, and the ISEF Foundation.

-He assumed the role of Music Director for the Bellingham Symphony Orchestra in July 2013.
+He assumed the role of Music Director for the Bellingham Symphony Orchestra in July 2013, making his debut at the 2013-2014 season opener on October 6, 2013.

 More information can be found on the Maestro’s website, www.YanivAttar.com.